clutteredmind/Odin/readme.md

 'hug [user mention]' - Sends a virtual hug, targeted with laser-like precision.<br />
 'hey bot [some question]?' - I have all the answers, just ask and I will guide you.
 Yes or no questions are easiest for me, and don't forget the question mark.
 I will only answer properly-punctuated questions!<br />
 'punch [user mention]' - Pow!
 Right in the kisser!<br />
+'mock ['that' | some string]' - Mocks either the last previous message in the chat or whatever string you give me.<br />